 While expert witnesses and forensic evidence increasingly have taken a dominant role in both criminal and civil litigation, lawyers remain largely untrained in the scientific method.
 In 2009, the National Academy of Sciences was highly critical of the use and abuse of forensic evidence, noting the difficulty in determining its reliability.
-Combined with Law, Science and Experts: Criminal and Civil Forensics, this book meets this challenge head-on, providing the complete experiential package and helping to transform the classroom.
+Combined with Law, Science and Experts: Criminal and Civil Forensics, this four-color book meets this challenge head-on, providing the complete experiential package and helping to transform the classroom.
 It contains eight criminal and civil case problems, offering students exciting, unparalleled learning opportunities.

 "Law, Science, and Experts is a brilliant "how to" manual for handling expert witnesses.
 It masterfully covers direct, cross, and deposition techniques.
 What makes the book so captivating is its use of authentic problems from very interesting real cases to explain strategies and techniques.
 Everything is covered in this clearly and crisply written textbook including current evidentiary controversies.
 It is a must for every litigators library." — Shane Read, award-winning author of Turning Points at Trial and Winning at Deposition.